-A Facility-wide set of monitoring wells and piezometers (186) is scheduled for measurement of groundwater levels in 2018 (Table 3-2).
+A Facility-wide set of monitoring wells and piezometers (187) is scheduled for measurement of groundwater levels in 2019.
 Measurement locations are shown on Exhibit 1.
-Water level data will be used to evaluate groundwater elevation trends as part of the performance monitoring trend analysis outlined as Objective [1] and described in Section 2.
-This data will also be used in combination with surface water flow and elevation data to provide information to develop groundwater potentiometric surface maps, to monitor groundwater/surface water interactions on a seasonal basis, to assess the potential impact of seasonal variability in flow direction and surface water gain/loss on contaminant plume geometry, and to refine future monitoring programs (CAMPs).
-Monitoring well static water level measurement will be supplemented by measurement of water levels in residential wells

-(subject to access limitations) during the residential well monitoring events described in Section 3.1.4.
+Water level data will be used to evaluate groundwater elevation trends as described in Section 2.1.
+This data will also be used in combination with surface water flow and elevation data to provide information to develop groundwater potentiometric surface maps, to monitor groundwater/surface water interactions on a seasonal basis, to assess the potential impact of seasonal variability on flow directions and surface water gain/loss, and to refine future monitoring programs (CAMPs).
+Monitoring well static water level measurement will be supplemented by measurement of water levels in residential wells (subject to access limitations) during the residential well monitoring events described in Section 3.1.4.

-Water level monitoring will be performed in May, June, and October (Table 3-2), to capture the effects of dynamic conditions such as spring snowmelt, wet/dry seasons, and initiation of flow in irrigation ditches and canals.
+Water level monitoring will be performed in spring and fall, to capture seasonal variability during typical high and low water level periods.
 Additional water level monitoring events at selected wells may be scheduled as part of monitoring activities outside the scope of this CAMP.
 Manual measurements will be obtained at all locations to within 0.01 feet.

 Water level measurements will be obtained in accordance with applicable SOPs summarized in Sections 4 and 5.
-During those months when groundwater quality sampling is scheduled (June and October 2018), a complete round of water level measurements will be obtained prior to initiation of the sampling event.
+The sitewide water level measurements will be obtained prior to initiation of the spring and fall sampling events.
 Sitewide water level monitoring events will also be conducted in coordination with the surface water elevation and flow measurement monitoring events described in Section 3.2, in order to provide a complete representation of groundwater and surface water elevations across the project area.

-3.1.2 June 2018 Monitoring Well Sampling
+3.1.2 Spring 2019 Monitoring Well Sampling

-A total of 19 monitoring wells are scheduled for sampling in June 2018, as shown in Table 3-2 and on Figure 2-1.
-These wells were selected for monitoring as part of the Plume Boundary/Source Area remediation phase trend analysis outlined as Objective [2] and described in Section 2.1.
-Monitoring at these locations will allow ongoing evaluation of groundwater quality trends in former smelter site source areas (including the West Selenium Area, the North Plant Arsenic Area, the former Acid Plant area, and the Slag Pile), and at selected wells along the perimeter of the arsenic and selenium plumes.
-Specifically, the offsite wells were selected to continue monitoring the westward plume shift observed over the last several years for selenium and (more recently) arsenic.
-Due to the limited scope of the June 2018 monitoring, updated sitewide arsenic and selenium groundwater plume maps will not be prepared based on the June 2018 data set; plume maps will be updated based on the October 2018 data set as described below.
+A total of 23 monitoring wells are scheduled for sampling in spring 2019, as shown in Table 3-2 and on Exhibit 1.
+The total number of wells includes the 22 trend analysis evaluation wells listed in Table 2-1, along with one former private well (Dartman) being sampled by the Custodial Trust to provide information to the East Helena School District (Table 3-2).
+Monitoring at these locations will allow ongoing evaluation of groundwater quality trends in former smelter site source areas (including the West Selenium Area, the North Plant Arsenic Area, the former Acid Plant area, and the Slag Pile), and at selected wells along the perimeter of the downgradient arsenic and selenium plumes, as described in Section 2.1.
+Due to the limited scope of the spring 2019 monitoring, updated sitewide arsenic and selenium groundwater plume maps will not be prepared based on the spring data set; plume maps will be updated based on the fall 2019 data set as described below.

-3.1.3 October 2018 Monitoring Well Sampling
+3.1.3 Fall 2019 Monitoring Well Sampling